rogelioprieto/linux-tips/_posts/2020-03-03-windows-10-change_size_of_buttons.md

 ## Step by step

 1. Open Registry Editor (```regedit.exe```).
 You can press ```Windows key + R``` and type ```regedit.exe```.
-2. Navigate to the key below in the left pane of Registry Editor. (see screenshot below)
+2. Navigate to the key below in the left pane of Registry Editor.

 ```HKEY_CURRENT_USER\Control Panel\Desktop\WindowMetrics```